 Overall, Asian paints is a fundamentally strong company with healthy growth rate and should be considered worth investing as one of the great stocks for long term investment in India.

-All the three stocks explained in this post- ITC, HDFC Bank, and Asian paints are large cap companies.
+All the three stocks explained in this post- ITC, HDFC Bank, and Asian paints are large-cap companies.
 They have almost a monopoly in the market with a huge moat.
-The management of these companies are transparent and effective.
+The management of these companies is transparent and effective.
 In short, these three stocks are few among the best Stocks for Long term Investment in India.

-I hope this post “Best Stocks for Long term Investment in India 2017” is useful to the readers.
+I hope this post “Best Stocks for Long term Investment in India” is useful to the readers.